-Patent drawings or patent illustrations are not mandatory as per the statutory rules; still, it can help applicants in many ways.
-Viewing the importance of illustrations for patents Sagacious Research offers patent drawing services to its esteemed clients.
-With a team of expert draftsperson we offer drawings that are drafted keeping in mind the patent drawing rules of concerned PTO.
+Patent drawings or patent illustrations are not mandatory as per the statutory rules; still, they can help applicants in many ways.
+Viewing the importance of illustrations for patents, Sagacious IP offers patent drawing services to its esteemed clients.
+With a team of expert draftsperson, we offer drawings that are drafted keeping in mind the patent drawing rules of concerned PTO.

-The Sagacious Research team is experienced at making utility patent drawings and design patent drawings that can present your invention with every detail in paper.
+The Sagacious IP team is experienced at making utility patent drawings and design patent drawings that can present your invention with every detail on paper.

 Patent drawings are graphical representations that are attached to a patent application to better explain an invention.
 These can also be considered as a secondary language that reveals the actual picture of an invention.

 After placing all the patent drawings, the views of an invention should be numbered in Arabic numerals in continuation.
 This means that the first drawing should be denoted as FIG. 1, second as FIG. 2, and so on.

 As per the patent laws, a patent applicant must provide at least one patent drawing of the invention wherever applicable.

 Some popular paid software packages for patent drawing are SmartDraw, Adobe Illustrator, CorelDraw, DraftSight, and OmniGraffle 7 for Mac.
 While FreeCAD, Inkscape, SketchUp, LibreOffice Draw are some free patent drawing software.